-During the extended shelter-in-place order related to COVID-19, the Public Works Department is operating in a limited capacity.
+During the extended health order related to COVID-19, the Public Works Department is operating in a limited capacity.

 Visit www.cityofsanmateo.org/coronavirus for more information about other departments.

 The City has a rodent-control program in collaboration with the San Mateo County Mosquito and Vector Control District.
 Rodents seek out environments where there is food, water and shelter.
 A successful rodent-control program must eliminate these attractants to prevent rodents from reproducing more quickly than they can be controlled.

 The City and District are asking residents to help by reducing attractants such as:

 - Unsecured garbage

 - Unharvested ripe fruits or vegetables

 - Pet food or bird feeders left overnight